TMiclot/MICLOT/User_Guide/__usage_identify_nonbonded_interactions.md

 > For each classe it is possible to get somes properties and, for simplicity, keywords used are excalcy the same.

 > [!IMPORTANT]
-> Keep in mind that protonation state name is not always used in a structure file.
+> 1. Keep in mind that protonation state name is not always used in a structure file.
 Depending on the context, it may be useful to use PDB2PQR to get this information.
+>
+> 2. The analysis takes periodic boundary conditions (PBCs) into account, meaning that residues that are far apart may be considered to interact if their images within the PBC are close together.

 > [!WARNING]
 > 1. If you analyse PDB structure file, be sure to have the [CONNECT](https://www.wwpdb.org/documentation/file-format-content/format33/sect10.html) section in the file, or the [struct_conn](https://mmcif.wwpdb.org/dictionaries/mmcif_pdbx_v40.dic/Categories/struct_conn.html) category for PDBx/mmCIF files.